KitwanaSh/TAPEKchain/README.md

 In our project, we are solving the challenges that SMEs face currently, which are the inefficiencies, high costs and redundancies associated with traditional methods for Know Your Customer (`KYC`) and creditworthiness processes for loan applications.
 With this probem, we thought of the following contracts:

+### Apply For Loan
+This is the first function in the contract which implies the two other fuctions below, Approve and Decline.

 ### Approve Loan Application
 This contract is only valid when the customer meets a specific cretiria.
 The criteria is, when the total amount of turnover is greater than the total amount of expenses.
 The transaction history is tracked only if customer